 Understanding the costs involved in buying or selling a property can be tough – so we’ve busted some myths around conveyancing fees to clear a few things up…

 ✗ – Not true!

 While you may be trying to find a way of cutting costs, you shouldn’t always go for the cheapest option.
 Instead, find out what’s included in any quote and ask who will be working on your case.
-Check if there’s a ‘No Move, No Fee’ guarantee and whether searches will be honoured if your purchase falls through.
+Check if there’s a ‘No Move, No Legal Fee’ guarantee and whether searches will be honoured if your purchase falls through.
 It’s always important to look at independent reviews and listen to advice from family or friends too.